micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 [such a high premium]  A reference to the great importance or value attached to something, often implying that it may have negative consequences or drawbacks.
 #### [Return to Q Index](#section1)

-## <a name="question22"></a>Q22:   Please give me an example including,"stand in strong contrast to", "hover around", "be placed on" which means to emphasize, "such a high premium", "be motivated by desire to".
-Storys
+## <a name="question22"></a>Q22:   Please give me an example including,"stand in strong contrast to", "hover around", "be placed on" which means to emphasize, "such a high premium", "be motivated by desire to". story-style

 #### A22:
    The policies of the eccentric government [stand in strong contrast to] conventional political strategies, as they [hover around] (focus on) unconventional ideas and priorities.
 [Such a high premium] is [placed on] (emphasized) these unorthodox approaches, driven by the belief that they will yield surprising results.
 The leaders are [motivated by the desire to] challenge traditional norms and explore new possibilities in governance.